- Rapid Reference 🚀

 - A pain-dose ketamine infusion (e.g. 0.15-0.3 mg/kg/hr) augments analgesia, with a minimal side-effect profile.

-- Oral clonidine or IV dexmedetomidine will provide analgesia, while synergizing with ketamine (more on keta-dex here).
+- Oral clonidine or IV dexmedetomidine will provide analgesia, while synergizing with ketamine.

 - NSAIDs may be used in patients with low risk of acute kidney injury.

-- Continue the same total daily dose of buprenorphine that the patient chronically takes.
+- Begin by continuing the patient's home dose of buprenorphine.
 However, for analgesic efficacy, buprenorphine should be given more frequently.
 Thus, the patient’s usual daily dose should be divided and given q6hr-q8hr.

 - Consider consulting anesthesia/pain specialists in situations of severe pain that require a reduction in buprenorphine dose.